fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

-Field 21 of an ATS message, radio failure information, consists of six items, each of which, if not known by the originator, is replaced by ‘NIL’ or ‘NOT KNOWN’.
+Field 21 of an ATS message, radio failure information, consists of six items, each of which, if not known by the originator, is replaced by `NIL` or `NOT KNOWN`.
 The first four items are precisely defined, but the final two are free text fields, which leads to difficulties when decoding.